Skip to content

 Boolean owner config/env values accept common strings such as true, false, on, off, 1, and 0; string values like "false" are not treated as truthy.

-Performance note: - The capability plugin caches VoiceManager instances in-process (keyed by the config above) so engines are not reloaded per request.
+Performance note: - The capability plugin caches VoiceManager instances in-process (keyed by the config above) so provider runtimes are not reloaded per request.

 TTS metrics: - After synthesis, the plugin stores best-effort stats in artifact metadata under abstractvoice_tts (when artifact_store is used).